-- The inclusion of your block on the Black Belt Quilt Trail website, audio tours, social media, and promotional materials.
+- The inclusion of your block on the Black Belt Quilt Mural Trail website, audio tours, social media, and promotional materials.

 - Access to promotional resale items at cost + 15%

-Construct Your Block
+Construct Your Mural

-- Types of Quilt Blocks created thus far: One Shot Paint on MDO Board (One Shot Paint and MDO board have been used by several quilt trails and have proven to be long lasting with very little to no fading, warping, cracking, or usual wear); Paint on Metal Sheets; Glass Mosaic on MDO Board; Mural Paint directly on the side of a building; Digitally reproduced on metal signs; and quilt blocks have even been created to be viewed aerially (flower arrangements, garden paths and stones.
-There are no restrictions to your creativity and ideas, as long as it meets the guidelines of the Black Belt Quilt Trail.
+- Types of Quilt Murals created thus far: One Shot Paint on MDO Board (One Shot Paint and MDO board have been used by several quilt trails and have proven to be long lasting with very little to no fading, warping, cracking, or usual wear); Paint on Metal Sheets; Glass Mosaic on MDO Board; Mural Paint directly on the side of a building; Digitally reproduced on metal signs; and quilt blocks have even been created to be viewed aerially (flower arrangements, garden paths and stones.
+There are no restrictions to your creativity and ideas, as long as it meets the guidelines of the Black Belt Quilt Mural Trail.

 - If creating the standard painted design on MDO board, suggested steps have been included for your assistance from the following:

-Install Your Quilt Block
+Install Your Quilt Block Mural

 - Is it clearly visible to the public, or hard to locate?